unicefuganda/uSurvey/docs/groups.md

 ###Add Variables:

- click on 'Add Variables' button, to navigare below show form.
+ click on 'Add Variables' button, to navigate below show form.
 Where one can create new variable by assigning question.
 Provide 'variable Name' and Question in 'Text' feilds and select 'Answer' type.

  ![Add Variables](./Add_Variable.png)